Ghastly5/my-first-project/README.md

 Hello!
 This is my very first project.
 Created on CodePen!
 It is currently UNDER PROGRESS.

-It's supposed to be a fully customizable list that the user can edit.
-Such as adding items, removing items, changing the title of the list and having a dark/light mode.
+As my first project I wanted to keep it light.
+I am using HTML and CSS because I don't know anything about JS yet lol.

-🛠 What I'm learning:
+🛠 What I'm learning/Doing:
-• Using HTML, and CSS to create a list that is pleasant on the eyes.
+• Using HTML, and CSS to create a tribute page for the twitch streamer CDawgVA.
-• Using JS to make things interactive.
+• Using CSS to format text and basic layout alignment
-• Uploading and managing files on GitHub.
+• Embedding images using HTML